sidecartridge/sidecart-site-dev-docs/sidecartridge-tos/getting-started.md

 - **TOS Image Files**: Ensure you have the necessary TOS image files ready for transfer.
 These can be downloaded from reputable sources like [Avtandil website](https://avtandil.narod.ru/tose.html), [EmuTOS website](https://emutos.sourceforge.io/), or other trusted sources.
 - **SWITCHER.TOS Program**: A program for selecting and managing TOS versions on the Atari ST. This program is required to switch between TOS versions and can be downloaded from the SidecarTridge website.

+{: .note }
+The SidecarTridge TOS emulator comes with a default EmuTOS image pre-installed and ready to boot.
+Since the original TOS image files are copyrighted, it's up to you to find the TOS images for your Atari ST model.
+At this moment every single TOS version found and tested on the internet is working with the SidecarTridge TOS emulator.
+Please read the [Compatibility](/sidecartridge-tos/compatibility) section for a full list of tested TOS versions.

-By having these prerequisites in place, you will be well-prepared to proceed with the installation and setup of your SidecarTridge TOS emulator.
+**By having these prerequisites in place, you will be well-prepared to proceed with the installation and setup of your SidecarTridge TOS emulator.**

 ## Unboxing and Inspecting the Components